Variables :

 } while(condition);

-For infintive while loop: set condition as true.
+For infintive while loop: set condition as true

 Important Points :

-When a break statement is encountered inside a loop, the loop is immediately terminated and the program control resumes at the next statement following the loop.
-Used to break loop or switch statement.
-In case of inner loop, it breaks only inner loop.
+statement is encountered inside a loop, the loop is immediately terminated and the program control resumes at the next statement following the loop.

-continue statement is used to continue the loop.
+statement is used to continue the loop.
 It continues the current flow of the program and skips the remaining code at the specified condition.
 In case of an inner loop, it continues the inner loop only.

-• Single Line Comment
+- Single Line Comment

-• Multi Line Comment
+- Multi Line Comment

-• Documentation Comment
+- Documentation Comment

 //This is single line comment